 4. Punk 57

-The story is about Misha and Ryen, who have been pen pals since elementary school.
+The story is about Misha and Ryen, pen pals since elementary school.
 They’re now in high school, but they’ve been writing to each other since elementary school.
-They know each other’s deepest, darkest secrets, but they don’t know their last names.
+They know each other’s deepest, darkest secrets but don’t know their last names.
 On the last day at school, they agreed not to look each other up on Facebook or social media.
-So this friendship exists in a vacuum, which is super exciting and a different spin on many new adult slow burn enemies to lovers.
+So this friendship exists in a vacuum, which is super exciting and a different spin on many new adult slow-burn enemies to lovers.

-They both become aware of who the other person is, and we get to see them grapple with the fact that they know each other intensely and know each other’s deepest, darkest desires.
+They both become aware of who the other person is, and we see them grapple with the fact that they know each other intensely and know each other’s deepest, darkest desires.
 But they don’t know the facade that each other puts out into the world.
-So they end up not liking each other through the majority of this book.
+So, they end up not liking each other through most of this book.

 You get to know without knowing their whole story, seeing what someone’s withholding is interesting, and the idea that you can build history between two characters through a pen pal situation.
-Compared to many of Penelope Douglas’s other Bully romances in this one, it is more than the romance.
+Compared to many of Penelope Douglas’s other Bully romances, this is more than the romance.

 Author: Penelope Douglas